Artificial turf: Field hockey

 The introduction of synthetic surfaces has significantly changed the sport of field hockey.
 Since being introduced in the 1970s, competitions in western countries are now mostly played on artificial surfaces.
 This has increased the speed of the game considerably and changed the shape of hockey sticks to allow for different techniques, such as reverse stick trapping and hitting.

 Field hockey artificial turf differs from artificial turf for other sports, in that it does not try to reproduce a grass feel, being made of shorter fibers.
 This allows the improvement in speed brought by earlier artificial turfs to be retained.
 This development is problematic for areas which cannot afford to build an extra artificial field for hockey alone.
 The International Hockey Federation and manufacturers are driving research in order to produce new fields that will be suitable for a variety of sports.

 The use of artificial turf in conjunction with changes in the game's rules (e.g., the removal of offside, introduction of rolling substitutes and the self-pass, and to the interpretation of obstruction) have contributed significantly to change the nature of the game, greatly increasing the speed and intensity of play as well as placing far greater demands on the conditioning of the players.

 Association football

+The use of artificial turf, and whether they are allowed or not, varies between different tournaments and time periods.
+Though grass is preferred in general in association football, artificial turf is found in areas where it is seen as impractical to maintain natural grass season-long, with causes including very cold climates (for instance Norway's Eliteserien) or multi-purpose stadiums (Seattle's Lumen Field).